lunadragon06/gamehub/README.md

 Live site to this project does currently not exsist, but we can run it locally on our computers by following the installation guidelines below 👇
 ### This project contains 🔍
 - [x] An array of games from homepage.
 - [x] A single game is retrieved by a parameter (id).
-Each result are linked to a detail page, passing a parameter in the URL.
+Each result are linked to a detail page, passing a parameter in URL.
 - [x] One of the forms are making a login request to a Wordpress API with JWT plugin installed.
   - If the login is unsuccessful, an error message will be displayed above the login form.
   - And if the login is successful, we will be redirected to an admin page (route).